python/mypy/README.md

  - no 'Dynamic' classes
  - there is no way to use dynamic typing by default for top-level code

-The current development focus is to support a good subset of Python features (both 2.x and 3.x).
+The current development focus is to support static type checking with a good subset of Python features (both 2.x and 3.x).

 Issue tracker